 - Search queries

-In this new and improved guide, we’re going to take a deep dive into the world of private search engines, while also covering some FAQs and best practices for keeping your data safe and private.
+In this latest iteration of our guide to the best private search engines, we do another deep dive into the world of private search engines, while also covering some FAQs and best practices for keeping your data safe and private.
 Here’s an overview of what we’ll cover:

 - “Private” search engines with ad-tech owners